NYS Mesonet Builds on Statewide Weather Network with Lake Placid Site

 Mesonet in Lake Placid

-The Lake Placid site will be the Mesonet network’s highest location in the Adirondacks at about 2,100 feet above sea level, behind only Hartsville (2,395 feet) in the mountains of Steuben County and Tannersville (2,332 feet) in the Catskills.
+The Lake Placid site is the Mesonet network’s highest site in the Adirondacks at 2,018 feet above sea level, behind only Hartsville (2,395 feet) in the mountains of Steuben County, Tannersville (2,332 feet) in the Catskills and Delevan (2,042 feet) in Western N.Y.

 Nearby, at a slightly lower elevation, is the Mesonet’s Whiteface Mountain site at the base of the mountain.
 UAlbany’s Atmospheric Sciences Research Center also operates the Whiteface Mountain Field Station atop the summit, which has been collecting cloud water samples for chemical monitoring for more than five decades.
 Data from the new Mesonet site will complement both locations.